 Growth and yield response of cotton varieties under different methods of fertilizer application

-By: Sikandar Ali Jamro, Ahmad Naqi Shah, Mohammad Irfan Ahmad, G. M. Jamro, Aqil Khan, Waheed Ahmed Siddique, Alam Sher, Ghulam Ali Bugti
+By: Sikandar Ali Jamro, Ahmad Naqi Shah, Muhammad Irfan Ahmad, G. M. Jamro, Aaqil Khan, Waheed Ahmed Siddiqui, Alam Sher, Ghulam Ali Bugti

 Key Words: Grwoth , Yield, Cotton, Application methods, Fertilizer

 J. Bio.
 Env.
 Sci.
 9(4), 198-206, October 2016.